Global Characterization of Equilibria in Tirole's (1985) Model with a Dividend-Paying Asset: Analytical examples

 Example \ref{exmp:bubbly} shows that case \ref{item:eqset2} in Theorem \ref{thm:eqset} is possible.
-As far as we are aware, Example \ref{exmp:bubbly} is the first explicit example of the unique equilibrium of the \citet{Tirole1985} model that is asymptotically bubbly.
+As far as we are aware, Example \ref{exmp:bubbly} is the first closed-form example in which \citet{Tirole1985}'s model has a unique asymptotically bubbly equilibrium.
 Figure \ref{fig:bubbly} shows the time path of $\set{(k_t,p_t,d_t)}$ for a numerical example.
-We set $G=1$ and $A=1/(\beta(1-\alpha))$ so that there is no growth and the steady state capital is normalized to 1.
+We set $G=1$ and $A=1/(\beta(1-\alpha))$ so that there is no growth and the steady-state capital is normalized to 1.
 We start the economy at the steady state $k_0=1$.
-As dividends are initially high, capital undershoots and then converges to the bubbly steady state value, while the asset price converges to a positive value despite the fact that the dividend converges to zero.
+As dividends are initially high, capital undershoots and then converges to the bubbly steady-state value, while the asset price converges to a positive value although the detrended dividend converges to zero.